Design Interactive Celebrates 20th Anniversary with Logo Redesign

-A little over 3 months, I collaborated with the other designers on my team to get their feedback on the design process.
-When your redesigning a logo for an established company, I needed to make sure that the new logo was aligned with the companies vision for the future.
+It took me a little over 3 months to complete the redesign.
+I collaborated with the other designers on my team to get their feedback on the design process.
+When your redesigning a logo for an established company, I needed to make sure that the new logo was aligned with where the company current is and where it wants to go for the future.

 Three months, wow that’s a long time.
 What was the reason behind it?

-When you have a company that is been in business for 20 years and they decide to redesign their company logo, that is a big deal.
-DI has already created a niche from themselves, so I wanted to make sure that the logo that I designed conveyed a specific message.
+When you have a company that has been in business for 20 years and they decide to redesign their company logo, that is a big deal.
+DI has created a niche for themselves in the technology industry.
+Therefore, I wanted to make sure that the logo that I designed maintained the vision of the company.
 I spent the first month researching other companies that had recently redesigned their logo.

-In the design world, there seems to be a trend of minimalistic design where companies are doing away with over designed logos and switching to a simpler feel.
-I sketched basically everyday trying to get a feel for where I wanted to go with the redesign.
+In the design world, there seems to be a trend moving towards minimalistic design.
+Where companies are doing away with over designed logos and switching to a simpler feel.
+I sketched everyday trying to get a feel for where I wanted to go with the logo redesign (pulls out black sketch book).

-I have a whole notebook (pulls out black sketch book) of rough sketches.
-I needed to get the design just right.
-I came really close to completing a redesign utilizing the components of the original logo, but after getting some feedback from my team I decided to go in a different direction.
+The need to get the design just right was extremely important to me.
+For instance, I came really close to completing a redesign utilizing the components of the original logo.
+However, after getting some feedback from my team I decided to go in a different direction.

 When you started designing, did you know right away you wanted to do away with the man icon?

-Not right away, originally, like I said, I had completed a few concept sketches that incorporated the man icon.
-It wasn’t until I had shared my design ideas with Matt Johnston (Commercial Products Division Head) that he noticed a rough sketch that I had created with just the company’s initials.
+Not right away, originally, I had completed a few concept sketches that incorporated the man icon.
+Fortunately, it wasn’t until I had shared my design ideas with Matt Johnston (Commercial Products Division Head) that he noticed a rough sketch that I had created with just the company’s initials.
 After that meeting I started to dive deeper into creating a logo solely using the initials.